Pet friendly Palm Springs is a winter paradise for everyone who enjoys the outdoors – including your furry travel buddy!

 Man and dogs on the pet-friendly Araby Trail in Palm Springs, CA

-One of the most popular attractions in the area is Joshua Tree National Park, and for good reason!
+One of the most popular attractions in the Palm Springs area is Joshua Tree National Park — and for good reason!
 Spreading over nearly 800,000 acres, where the Mojave and Colorado Deserts meet, Joshua Tree’s scenery is unlike any other we’ve ever seen.
-It’s well worth the drive to see this stunning landscape!
+It’s well worth the 1-hour drive to see this stunning landscape!

-Pets are prohibited from all the trails, but that doesn’t mean you can’t get out for a walk together!
-Get more information in this post on hiking with pets at Joshua Tree.
+Pets are prohibited from all the trails in Joshua Tree.
+But that doesn’t mean you can’t get out for a walk together!
+Click to learn more about hiking with pets at Joshua Tree.

 Dogs, Buster and Ty, at Joshua Tree National Park near Palm Springs, CA